Losant/losant-docs/docs/workflows/custom-nodes.md

 ### Output Result

-Custom Nodes **cannot** manipulate the payload of the workflow calling the Custom Node, but they can return a result to a payload path of the user's choosing.
+Custom Nodes **cannot** manipulate the payload of the workflow calling the Custom Node (also known as the "outer workflow"), but they can return a result to a payload path of the user's choosing.
 The outer workflow can then use that result as it continues its run.

 ![Custom Node Output Result](/images/workflows/custom-nodes-output-result.png "Custom Node Output Result")

 The Custom Node's output result may be set to **Optional**, **Required** or **None**.
-You may also provide a **Description** of the expected result for your end users.
+You may also provide a **Description** of the expected result for your node users.
 This output result may also be changed later under the "Output" tab.

 If choosing "Optional" or "Required", your Custom Node users will see a [payload path](/workflows/accessing-payload-data/#payload-paths) input at the bottom of the configuration panel for defining where the Custom Node's result should be added to their workflow's payload.
 If choosing "Required", the Custom Node user **must** enter a payload path.

 ### User Inputs

-After creating your Custom Node, the next step is to determine the information you require from your end users to execute it.
+After creating your Custom Node, the next step is to determine the information you require from your node users to execute it.
 Losant provides a simple form builder with a number of input types to solicit this information from your Custom Node users.

 ![Custom Node Inputs](/images/workflows/custom-nodes-inputs.png "Custom Node Inputs")